hybridcattt/hybridcattt.com/_posts/2020-10-13-debugging-on-ios14-with-xcode-11.md

 The lucky ones can immediately upgrade to the newest Xcode 12, building against the latest iOS 14 SDK.
 Some other, larger projects can take a while to get upgraded.
 Those projects have to be built with Xcode 11 in the meantime.
-But even though those apps can’t yet be upgraded, they are still expected to work well on the newest iOS.
-And solving problems and bugs require debugging.
+But even though those apps can’t be upgraded yet, they are still expected to work well on the newest iOS.
+And solving problems and bugs requires debugging.

 I recently faced a rare camera bug that only reproduced on iPhone 11 Pro with iOS 14.
 The app hasn't been upgraded yet and was built with Xcode 11.